Pages with tag Electric Cars

 Next reason - usable driving range for road trips.
 That is, when the Volt runs out of battery power you just keep on driving because the gasoline engine kicks in.
 You can even never touch the charging port and drive forever on gasoline.
 Or, that's what the guy in the video says.
 Too bad that's an incorrect idea.

 Gasoline vehicle owners can have range anxiety because they can be just as stuck on the side of the road having run out of fuel.
 It's called "running out of gas" and happens to people all the time.
-For more information on Range Anxiety see: A brief history of Range Anxiety
+For more information on Range Anxiety see: A brief history of Range Anxiety in electric cars and gasoline cars

 It boils down to refueling time, effective trip speed, and refueling/recharging infrastructure.
 Gasoline does have a very fast refueling time and therefore effective trip speed is high with gasoline.
 Effective trip speed means the distance traveled divided by travel time factoring in everything including pee breaks, food breaks and refueling breaks.
 As more DC fast charging infrastructure is built, electric car effective trip speed will increase.
 The guy is right that currently the balance tips towards plug-in hybrids if your primary goal is optimum trip speed on road trips.
 To understand the calculations see Understanding charging rates and effective trip speed